-When visualizing data using a Sankey chart, the flows can either be combined or split and traced through different stages across the process.
-Also, you can easily draw a potential business opportunity from all the visualization activities, which will give you a competitive opportunity compared to your competitors.
+When visualizing data using a Sankey chart, the flows can be combined or split and traced through different stages.
+Also, you can easily draw a potential business opportunity from all the visualization activities, giving you a competitive opportunity compared to your competitors.
 If you have a complex data process that you intend to visualize a single process within it, a Sankey diagram has your back covered.

 Sankey Diagram: The Most Common Use Cases and Examples